 Further reducing the need to travel and providing an efficient and effective transport network by:

-- protecting the existing transport network and facilitating enhancements
+- protecting the existing transport network and facilitating enhancements to it

 - integrating with the Strategic Road Network

-- assessing the impact of development proposals on the transport network and requiring the preparation of Green Travel Plans on all major developments
+- assessing the impact of development proposals on the transport network and requiring the preparation of Travel Plans on all major developments

 Smarter Travel Team